gSchool/nelnet-post-assessment/units/000-standard.md

 # Standard

-Completion of this assessment will help gauge your readiness for this course.
+Completion of this assessment will help gauge how successful this course has been as a whole.